 The torque delivered in combustion engines is not all that simple to evaluate.
 Also, it cannot be compared with the torque coming from a stationary engine, which drives, e.g., at constant RPMs, a large air-conditioning

 |Demands made through modern Diesel engines and operating errors|

 Particularly Diesel engines increase the speed of the crankshaft distinctly during the power stroke.
 In addition there is the sudden acceleration and with manual gearboxes, depending on the driver, the differing clutch

-Torque converter smooths out torque peaks.|
+|Torque converter smoothes out torque peaks.|

-Why then, can a converter automatic more easily handle higher torque than a manual gearbox?
+Why then, a converter automatic can handle more easily higher torque than a manual gearbox?
 Because the converter almost systematically filters the torque peaks out.
 It is said, and not without reason, that a

 |Many multiple-disc clutches as predetermined shearing points|

 In addition, further predetermined shearing points are distributed through the whole automatic gearbox.
 What is meant here, are the multiple-disc clutches, which basically, can slip, if too much is demanded from

 |Compact, but with more cogs meshed at the same time|

 If we take a look at the internal workings of the planetary gearbox, the use of multiple gearwheels becomes clear.
 As, e.g., the above picture shows, the force is not transferred simply from one cog to another, which is

 |Converter automatic more evenly lubricated|

 The efficiency of the converter automatic suffers not only because of the converter itself, but also through the complicated power flow.
 In addition, the pressure lubrication circulation must also be mentioned here,